teamdeeson/deeson-dev-challenge/README.md

 `drush @local master-ensure-modules`
 (Choose the local scope)

+Finally, go to /admin/appearance and select the Deeson Dev Challenge Sub-theme to be enabled and your default theme.
+You can disable Bartik too while you're there.

 You should now have our base install configured!
 To check, and to give you some test content to work with, go to admin/config/development/generate/content and generate 50 articles.